sharoncornelius/idpf-specification/idpf_specification.md

 #### 16B RX Descriptors Read Format for Split Q Model

-This is the read descriptor used when queue operates in “Out of order, split queue model.”
+This is the read descriptor used when queue operates in “Out of order split queue model.”
 Descriptor length is 16B.